Oracle Cloud Infrastructure Ansible Modules - Features, Architecture, Technical Details¶

 inventory to be specified dynamically through a

-dynamic inventory script.
-We provide an Oracle Cloud Infrastructure(OCI) Ansible Dynamic Inventory Script in this project that users can use to ensure that the latest set of OCI compute instances are dynamically fetched and available for their playbooks to be executed upon.
+dynamic inventory plugin.
+We provide an Oracle Cloud Infrastructure(OCI) Ansible Dynamic Inventory Plugin in this project that users can use to ensure that the latest set of OCI compute instances are dynamically fetched and available for their playbooks to be executed upon.
 The dynamic inventory has a rich set of options for a user to control how information about targets are fetched, and group the fetched information along different dimensions, so that they can be used appropriately in playbooks.

 The OCI Ansible modules supports and honour the OCI SDK configuration when provided by the user.
 We recommend that users employ the standard OCI SDK configuration (and its profiles support) to control the authentication information to be used for executing a Play in production.

 So if a user has a SDK configuration file (